TABmk/minecraft-blocks-render/README.md

 #### Minecraft sprites to isometric cube render.

-With only few steps you can render you own __actual__ minecraft blocks icons.
+With only few steps your can render you own __actual__ minecraft blocks icons.

 ## Install
 ```